e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_MACOS_RECOMMENDED.md

 ### [C] the first launch of `HipparchiaGoServer`: loading `hipparchiaDB` into `PostgreSQL`

+0. You need to have the DATA available.
+[The data needs to come from a `pg_dump` of a working `HipparchiaGoServer` installation.]
+   The data needs to be in a folder named `hDB`.
+This folder should be in the same folder as `HipparchiaGoServer`.
+   You can (re)move the data folder after you have successfully installed the data into the database.

 1. The database load happens the first time you run `HipparchiaGoServer`.
 This will take *several minutes*.

 2. On the first run you will be asked for the password for `hippa_wr`.